depado/gin-auth-example/README.md

 # gin-auth-example

-An attempt at authentication with Gin
+Simple example on how to implement authentication logic with Gin